PS2U/TechNote/system-design/designing-data-intensive-applications/ch5.md

 ## Monotonic Reads

-Our second example of an anomaly that can occur when reading from asynchronous followers is that it’s possible for a user to see things moving backward in time.
+Our second example of an anomaly that can occur when reading from asynchronous followers is that it's possible for a user to see things moving backward in time.

 Monotonic reads is a guarantee that this kind of anomaly does not happen.
-It’s a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.
+It's a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.

 When you read data, you may see an old value; monotonic reads only means that if one user makes several reads in sequence, they will not see time go backward.